nixworks/public/news/2009/01/1/README.md

 ##### Israeli-Palestinian conflict
 ### [ An Israeli airstrike on the Gaza Strip city of Jabalia kills senior Hamas military commander Nizar Rayan and six members of his family. ](/news/2009/01/1/an-israeli-airstrike-on-the-gaza-strip-city-of-jabalia-kills-senior-hamas-military-commander-nizar-rayan-and-six-members-of-his-family.md)
-_Context: Jabalia, Nizar Rayan, Hamas, Israeli-Palestinian conflict, fire, Gaza Strip, Israel_
+_Context: Israel, Gaza Strip, Nizar Rayan, Israeli-Palestinian conflict, Jabalia, fire, Hamas_

 ##### serial bombings
 ### [ At least five people die and more than 50 are injured in serial bombings in Guwahati, India. ](/news/2009/01/1/at-least-five-people-die-and-more-than-50-are-injured-in-serial-bombings-in-guwahati-india.md)